Disposable Income: Everything You Need to Know

 Important Facts Regarding Disposable and Discretionary Income

-- Both types of income are used to measure the amount of consumer spending
+- Both types of income are used to measure the amount of consumer spending.

-- Both incomes are all key economic factors used to measure the level of wealth of the economy overall.
+- Both incomes are key economic factors used to measure the level of wealth of the economy overall.

 - The disposable income will always be greater than your discretionary income since disposable income is simply the amount after you’ve subtracted your income taxes.

-- Disposable income is used to not only gauge the level of consumer spending, but also the level of consumer savings.
+- Disposable income is used to gauge not only the level of consumer spending but also the level of consumer savings.
 Therefore, the personal savings rate may be higher, in which people put the funds directly into a retirement account or wait to use the money at a later date.

 - Economists can also gauge the propensity of consumers to spend by analyzing any increase in disposable income with that of consumer spending.
 Therefore, for some, if their disposable income is higher, their spending may also be higher.
 But this wholly depends on one’s discretionary income, which must be calculated after identifying the amount of disposable income one has.